vanus-labs/docs/content/vanus-connect/connector-guides/sink/aws-s3/setup.md

 # S3

-This guide contains information to set up S3 Sink in Vanus Cloud.
+This guide contains information to set up S3 Sink in Vanus Connect.

 ## Introduction

 Amazon S3 (Simple Storage Service) is a highly scalable and durable object storage service provided by Amazon Web Services (AWS).
 It is designed to store and retrieve any amount of data from anywhere on the internet, making it ideal for a wide range of use cases such as backup and restore, disaster recovery, data archiving, content delivery, and big data analytics.

-With Amazon S3 Sink in Vanus Cloud, you can easily forward data or events to your S3 bucket automatically.
+With Amazon S3 Sink in Vanus Connect, you can easily forward data or events to your S3 bucket automatically.
 The S3 Sink connector lets you save the events you need to any bucket of your choosing.

 ## Prerequisites